-Issue 2 examines current medical therapies for the treatment of glaucoma as well as different ways to improve adherence to glaucoma medications to help patients gain greater control of their disease.
+Issue 2 examines current medical therapies for the treatment of glaucoma as well as identifying barriers to medication adherence and improving adherence to glaucoma medications to help patients gain greater control of their disease.

 Issue 3 examines the differences between normal tension and high tension glaucoma and provides strategies for managing the disease and provides information about visual field testing to detect and evaluate functional loss and progressive damage from glaucoma.

 Take the online case study quiz and course evaluation for KIG Issue 3.